 Mr. Penwell was appointed Corporate Secretary of the Company in 1997.

-Mr. Penwell is a former member of the Board of Trustees of The Emerald Mutual Funds and Legacy Bank, and is currently a member of the Board of Directors of Eastern Insurance Holdings, Inc. and its subsidiaries, and Sting Communications, a licensed broadband carrier.
+Mr. Penwell is a former member of the Board of Trustees of The Emerald Mutual Funds, Legacy Bank, and Eastern Insurance Holdings, Inc. and its subsidiaries.

 Mr. Penwell is a Life Fellow in the American Bar Foundation.
 He is a Past Chairman of the Business Law Section of the Pennsylvania Bar Association, and a former member of the Attorney Advisory Committee of the Pennsylvania Securities Commission and the Attorney Advisory Committee of the Pennsylvania Corporation Bureau.

 Mr. Penwell was awarded a Bachelor’s Degree from Rutgers University, his Master of Arts Degree in English from Villanova University, and his Juris Doctorate Degree, cum laude, from Temple University School of Law where he was Editor-in-Chief of the Temple Law Review.